Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

   Corresponding method in custom implementations of SelectMgr_EntityOwner can be removed safely.
 PrsMgr_PresentationManager::Color with corresponding style must be used instead of removed presentation manager's methods.
 * Class *NCollection_QuickSort* has been removed.
   The code that used the tools provided by that class should be corrected manually.
   The recommended approach is to use sorting algorithms provided by STL.
+See also @ref upgrade_occt700_sorttools above.
+* The obsolete class *BOPCol_VectorOfInteger* has been removed.
 * Package *Dico* has been removed.
   The code that used the tools provided by that package should be corrected manually.
   The recommended approach is to use NCollection_DataMap and NCollection_IndexedDataMap classes.

+@subsection upgrade_710_changed_methods Other changes

+The following classes have been changed:

+* *BVH_Sorter*.
+This class has become abstract.
+The list of arguments of both methods *Perform* has been changed and the methods became pure virtual.
+* *Extrema_FuncExtPS* has been renamed to *Extrema_FuncPSNorm*.
+* *Extrema_GenLocateExtPS*.
+Default constructor and constructor taking point and surface have been removed.
+Now the only constructor takes the surface and optional tolerances in U and V directions.
+The new method *Perform* takes the point with start solution and does the job.
+The class has become non-assignable nor copy-constructable.
+* *GCE2d_MakeParabola*, *gce_MakeParab2d*, *gp_Parab2d*.
+Constructors with arguments *(const gp_Ax22d& D, const gp_Pnt2d& F)* have been removed.
+Objects created with some constructors of *gp_Parab2d* class may differ from the previous version(see comments in *gp_Parab2d.hxx*).
+Result returned by gp_Parab2d::Directrix() method has opposite direction in comparison with previous OCCT versions.
+* *BRepTools_Modifier*.
+This class now has two modes of work.
+They are defined by the boolean parameter *MutableInput*, which is turned off by default.
+This means that the algorithm always makes a copy of a sub-shape (e.g. vertex) if its tolerance is to be increased in the output shape.
+The old mode corresponds to *MutableInput* turned on.
+This change may impact an application if it implements a class derived from *BRepTools_Modifier*.
+* *ShapeAnalysis_Wire*.
+The second parameter *theIsOuterWire* of the method *CheckSmallArea* has been removed.
+* *GeomPlate_CurveConstraint*.
+Two constructors taking boundary curve of different type have been replaced with one constructor taking curve of abstract type.
+* *BRepOffset_MakeOffset*.
+The last optional argument *RemoveInvalidFaces* has been removed from the constructor and the method *Initialize*.
+* The public method BOPDS_DS::VerticesOnIn has been renamed to SubShapesOnIn, and the new output parameter theCommonPB has been added.

 @subsection upgrade_occt710_correction_of_TObj_Model Correction in TObj_Model class

 Methods *TObj_Model::SaveAs* and *TObj_Model::Load* receive *TCollection_ExtendedString* filename arguments instead of char*.
-This shows that the filename may be not-ASCII explicitly.
-Also it makes OCAF API related to this functionality more conform.
+UTF-16 encoding can be used to pass file names containing Unicode symbols.

 @subsection upgrade_710_env Removed environment variables

-The following environment variables are now either become optional or have been removed:
+The following environment variables now either become optional or have been removed:

 * *CSF_UnitsLexicon* and *CSF_UnitsDefinition* are no more used.
   Units definition (UnitsAPI/*Lexi_Expr.dat* and UnitsAPI/*Units.dat*) is now embedded into source code.
 * *CSF_XSMessage* and *CSF_XHMessage* are now optional.
   English messages (XSMessage/*XSTEP.us* and SHMessage/*SHAPE.us*) are now embedded into source code and automatically loaded when environment variables are not set.
-* *CSF_ShadersDirectory*.
+* *CSF_ShadersDirectory* is not required any more, though it still can be used to load custom shaders.
   Mandatory GLSL resources are now embedded into source code.

-Internally, embedded resource files are represented by .pxx (private) header files, automatically (re)generated by *genproj* tool or by CMake with *BUILD_RESOURCES* option turned ON.
-Since embedded resources are stored in OCCT git repository, they should be regenerated after modification of original text file before pushing patch for integration.
-But since this option modifies source code, *BUILD_RESOURCES* option is disabled by default to avoid conflict with out-of-source build concept.
+* *CSF_PluginDefaults* and other variables pointing to OCAF plugin resources (*CSF_StandardDefaults*, *CSF_XCAFDefaults*, *CSF_StandardLiteDefaults*, *CSF_XmlOcafResource*) are not necessary if method TDocStd_Application::DefineFormat() is used to enable persistence of OCAF documents.